igwgames/nes-starter-kit/guide/section_1/setting_up_your_tools.md

 [Download Tools](http://cpprograms.net/devnull/nes_starter_kit_tools.zip)

-Download this file, and extract it to the "tools" folder.
+Download this file, and extract it to the "tools" folder within the `nes-starter-kit` folder.
 Once you have done that, follow the steps below.

-**NOTE**: _This tutorial is built entirely for Windows - while things may be compatible with other Operating Systems, I don't want to spend extra time supporting them._
+**NOTE**: _This tutorial is built entirely for Windows - while things may be compatible with other Operating Systems, they are not supported with this guide._

 ## Cygwin, make, and unix tools

 **REQUIRED**

 These are some tools usually available on unix-based systems for building things.
 We mainly need the `make` command.
-You won't use this directly at all, but it is needed to build your NES rom.
+You may not run this directly depending on your setup, but it is needed to build your NES rom.

 To install this, go to the tools folder, and double-click `install_cygwin.bat`.
 This will download and launch the installer for cygwin.
 You will need to go through the entire wizard - it just pre-selects some packages for you.
 Pick any url for the